Shun Zhi Emperor Fu Lin — Smart Monarch of the Qing Dynasty with A Mysterious Ending

 Shunzhi Emperor's Sudden Disappear and Mysterious End

-The Shunzhi Emperor left the world in the next year after Dong’s death, and his seven-year-old son Xuan Ye ascended to the throne.
+The Shunzhi Emperor left the world the following year after Dong's death, and his seven-year-old son Xuan Ye ascended to the throne.

-The official document recorded that the Shunzhi Emperor had passed away because of sickness, while there were lots of gossip and shreds of evidence showing that he believed in Buddhism, and practiced in a temple on Mount Wutai after the love of his life passed away.
+The official document recorded that the Shunzhi Emperor had passed away because of sickness.
+At the same time, there was lots of gossip and evidence showing that he believed in Buddhism and practiced in a temple on Mount Wutai after the love of his life passed away.

 In the last few years of Shunzhi being the emperor, after he and Dong lost their baby boy, he spent lots of time meeting with monks and formally respected one of them as his master.
-He even already shaved his head and tried to practice Buddhism full time when Dong was sick.
+He shaved his head and tried practicing Buddhism full-time when Dong was sick.

 After Dong passed away, the Shunzhi Emperor left the throne and disappeared from the public when he was only 23 years old.

-Anyway, this bright emperor left to his heir a relatively stable empire with much less hostile civilians.
+This bright emperor left a relatively stable empire with fewer hostile civilians to his heir.

-As an extremely spoony person, however, he left to the world a sad love story and a mysterious ending.
+As a highly spoony person, he left a sad love story and a mysterious ending to the world.

 Mount Wutai of Shanxi Province, Shunzhi Emperor Believed to Practice Buddhism There After Dong Passed Away.